 ANNE LOVELACE (d.1601+)

 Anne Lovelace was the daughter of Sir Richard Lovelace of Ladye Place in Hurley, Berkshire (d.1602) and Anne Warde (1545-1611).
 Her father made his fortune sailing with Sir Francis Drake and engaging in a bit of legal piracy.
 He was also sheriff of Berkshire in 1574.
-Anne was taken into the service of Elizabeth Russell (née Cooke), whose home was at Bisham, some four miles from Hurley, as was the elder of her two brothers named John.
-Anne had attended upon her daily for “divers years” before March 28, 1592, when Lady Russell granted the copyhold of land in Bisham to Anne and both of her brothers named John.
-Anne also had an older brother named Richard (1564-1634), a sister named Coluberry (d.
+Anne was taken into the service of Elizabeth, Lady Russell (née Cooke), whose home was at Bisham, some four miles from Hurley, as was the elder of her two brothers named John.
+By March 28, 1582, when Anne had attended upon Lady Russell daily for “divers years,” Lady Russell granted the copyhold of land in Bisham to Anne and both of her brothers named John.
+They also had an older brother named Richard (1564-1634), a sister named Coluberry (d.
 January 10, 1628/9) after their maternal grandmother, and a younger brother named Hobby.
-The copyhold included a tenement that could be leased out and Anne promptly did so.
-Two years later, as Anne later deposed, Lady Russell decided she wanted the copyhold back and began a campaign of mistreatment designed to pressure Anne into “undutiful behavior” that would justify reneging on the arrangement.
+The copyhold included a tenement which Anne could lease out.
+Two years later, Lady Russell decided she wanted the copyhold back and began a campaign of mistreatment designed to pressure Anne into “undutiful behavior” that would justify reneging on the arrangement.
 When this failed, she dismissed John from her service without cause and demanded the return of the copyhold.
 Lady Russell told Anne that she meant her no ill will but only wished to replace John with Hobby.
-After Anne surrendered the property on March 30, 1594, it was returned to her and rented to John Rolles.
+After Anne surrendered the property on March 30, 1594, Lady Russell returned it to her and Anne rented it to John Rolles.
 Shortly thereafter, Lady Russell discharged Anne from her service and demanded that Rolles and the Lovelaces be evicted.
 The dispute escalated into something approaching open warfare.
 A detailed account can be found in Shakespeare and the Countess by Chris Laoutaris, pp. 194-207.
-The matter was not resolved in the courts until 1596 and flared up again in 1601.
-In the interim, Anne apparently resumed her post with Lady Russell and in return was given other properties to lease out.
-The two women finally parted ways when Lady Russell tried to coerce Anne into marrying William Latton, a Berkshire gentleman.
-After Anne left, Lady Russell revoked her grant of the copyhold and once again there were near riots and court cases.
+The matter was resolved in the courts in 1596 but flared up again in 1601.
+In the interim, Anne resumed her post with Lady Russell and was given more properties to lease out.
+Only when Lady Russell tried to coerce Anne into marrying William Latton, a Berkshire gentleman, did Anne leave her service for good, Lady Russell then revoked her grant of the copyhold.
+Once again, near riots and court cases ensued.

 see MARGARET DODWORTH